golang/proposal/design/14313-benchmark-format.md

 The line must have an even number of fields, and at least four.

-The first field is the benchmark name, which must begin with `Benchmark` and is typically followed by a capital letter, as in `BenchmarkReverseString`.
+The first field is the benchmark name, which must begin with `Benchmark` followed by an upper case character (as defined by `unicode.IsUpper`) or the end of the field, as in `BenchmarkReverseString` or just `Benchmark`.
 Tools displaying benchmark data conventionally omit the `Benchmark` prefix.
 The same benchmark name can appear on multiple result lines, indicating that the benchmark was run multiple times.